JoeyyScott/general-gielinor-game/TESTING.md

 + **Looping Music** - I originally noticed this bug by pure accident as I opened my site and went back to my code.
 After 5 minutes or so I noticed the music had stopped.
 At this point I had the music auto playing on page load before I discovered Google Chrome disables autoplay and thus made a button to toggle the music.
     + I am very new to using music functions but following my mid project call with my mentor he suggested adding in background music and that it was very little code.
     + I was able to load in and play my music so I looked around and found [this post](https://stackoverflow.com/questions/13610638/loop-audio-with-javascript).
 It highlighted that the ```audio``` element has a built in ```loop``` boolean property that I added into my code and which now resides in my ```toggleMusic``` function.
-    + Upon various tests with myself, family and friends everyone reported that the music would play/pause/loop as intended.
+    + Upon various tests with myself, family and friends, the feedback I received that the music would play/pause/loop as intended.

 + **Sounds not playing in Safari** - After getting one of my friends to test the site he noticed that on Safari only the incorrect sound was playing.
     + I instantly checked my file list and found that was the only sound file using the .mp3 format, the rest were in .ogg the original format.